 - The 2020 Graduate Destination Survey results for this programme found that 84% of graduates are in employment and 36% have continued in further study.
 The most common job title for graduated students was “Banker”.
 Respondents indicated that 55% were earning above the New Zealand median national salary.

 - The QS World University Ranking by Subject ranks Massey in the top 251-300 universities worldwide in this subject area.
-Shanghai Ranking's Global Ranking of Academic Subjects 2020 ranks Massey in the top 500 universities globally and 2nd in New Zealand in this subject area.
+Shanghai Ranking's Global Ranking of Academic Subjects 2022 ranks Massey in the top 500 universities globally.

 Interested in a PhD?

 If you wish to progress to a PhD upon completion, Massey’s Master of Business Studies is a research-based degree that is a better pathway to a doctorate.